nealvis/c64_samples_kick/sprites_display/README.md

 # sprites.asm

-Sample assembly language program that demonstates sprites.
+Sample assembly language program that demonstates how to display a single sprite.
+This includes the sytem setup, and sprite definition and sprite activation.

 To create sprites try these tools
 - PETSCII Editor: http://petscii.krissz.hu/